top of page

 • Began working with economic development, chambers, and business associations to build partnerships

-• Started designing a small business roundtable to hear directly from entrepreneurs
+• Launched a Small Business Advisory Circle to hear directly from local entrepreneurs

 What We’re Still Co-Creating: